Dark Dominion: Plot synopsis

-The comic was based in Manhattan and featured the main character Michael Alexander.

-Alexander is the author of a book entitled Dark Dominion, in which he explored the idea that another world occupied the same spacetime as our own.
-On this alternate world, which housed the sub-stratum of our world, demons arose from the fears of human beings.
-The only way to see this hidden world was to put aside one's fears.
+The comic is set in Manhattan and features the main character Michael Alexander, who is the author of a book entitled Dark Dominion, in which he explores the idea that another world occupies the same spacetime as our own.
+On this alternate world, which houses the sub-stratum of our world, demons arise from the fears of human beings.
+The only way to see this hidden world is to put aside one's fears.

 The main villain, Chasm, has chosen Manhattan to be his headquarters on Earth because of the vast population on whose fears he could draw from.